North Korean official angered by flag blunder

 "NOTHING TO CHANCE"

-"Obviously the biggest concern has always got to be a safe and secure Games.
-That matters more than anything else."
+Security has been an over-riding concern for the government and Games' organisers after four suicide bombers killed 52 commuters in London the day after the British capital was awarded its third Olympics in 2005.

-The penultimate day of the torch relay began on another sun-drenched day in Camden in north London and was due to finish at Westminster, home to Britain's parliament, in the afternoon, with tens of thousands flooding on to the streets to watch its progress.
+The penultimate day of the torch relay began on another sun-drenched day in Camden in north London and was due to finish at Westminster in the afternoon.

 MILAN Juventus coach Massimiliano Allegri has agreed to extend his contract with the Italian champions for another two years, keeping him at the club until June 2020.